 This area receives high levels of day-use visitation.
 Misuse within the area has resulted in damage to the natural resources, visitor use conflicts, and the accumulation of trash.

-(a)(2) The following areas have been designated for a specific use or activity, under the conditions and/or restrictions as noted:
+(a)(2) - Designate Areas for a specific use or activity or impose conditions or restrictions on a use or activity.